 However, the rise to power isn’t easy as it involves making tough moral decisions that directly affect the scenarios.
 This entrant in our games similar to Elder Scrolls roster lets you explore the mythical world of Thedas in all its glory.

 3 – Two Worlds II:

-The game is also embedded with a flexible combat system and an intuitive management of magic.
-There’s even an engaging multiplayer feature complete with building/setup simulation aspects that’s fitted into its confines.
-Developer Reality Pump released this gem in 2011 for the Xbox 360, PC and PS3.
+Two Worlds II is also embedded with a flexible combat system and intuitive management of magic.
+There’s even an engaging multiplayer feature-complete with building/setup simulation aspects that are fitted into its confines.
+Developer Reality Pump released this game for the Xbox 360, PC and PS3.

 4 – Fallout: New Vegas:

 This inclusion in our Elder Scrolls alternatives array transports you to a post-apocalyptic Las Vegas, Nevada.
 The desert oasis is now home to dreamers and desperados who fight for survival across this virtual plane.
 And yes, you’ll also be able to espy iconic places like Hoover Dam, the Mojave Wasteland and the famous Vegas Strip.

 Fallout: New Vegas is filled with power-hungry factions, mutated creatures, and special weaponry.
 Developer Obsidian Entertainment has also thrown into the amalgamation a Reputation System, a Companion Wheel, a Hardcore Mode and special melee combat moves.

 5 – Dark Souls: